The non-thesis track of the Master of Science in biology is ideal for two types of students:

 The non-thesis MS consists of 30 graduate credits, at least 20 of which will be in Biological Sciences.
 Specific course selection will be made in consultation with an advisor who will help students choose classes that best fit his/her professional goals.
 At least one laboratory and two seminar courses (with presentation) must be included in the course selection.

 The normal course load for a full-time graduate student is 9 credits; the typical full-time student will complete the program in 3 to 4 semesters.
+However, one year graduation plans are possible.
+Students planning to complete the program in one year will have increased credit loads and should get in contact with their advisor immediately upon admission.

 Guidelines and Policies